 So how can I pick on Coors now?
 It’s too easy…

-My latest bouef du jour is Coors Light’s multimillion dollar campaign to promote their “Cold Activated Can,” which uses “thermal-chromic” ink to tell you when your beer is cold enough to drink.
+My latest bouef du jour is Coors Light’s multimillion dollar campaign for their “Cold Activated Can,” which uses “thermal-chromic” ink to tell you when your beer is cold enough to drink.
 True, it’s cool (literally) to watch the mountains turn from white to blue, but as one of my buddies asked me, can’t you just touch the can?

 Just touch the can.
 No, really, you’re allowed to do that.

 Well, when a company can’t say anything good about their actual product, they talk about their packaging.
 Coors Light — in my never humble opinion — tastes like rusty tap water, but not as delicious.
 Indeed, you’ll never see Coors Light advertised on the basis of taste.
 Rather, you’ll see it hyped for its low caloric content and, now, temperature.
 Yes, you can make this beer turn cold by refrigerating it, putting it on ice, or having Ann Coulter hold it.